Do you want to make well-structured electronic guidelines and evidence summaries, without the need of costly programming and development?

 We are constantly gaining more knowledge of how good design and intuitive layout can facilitate the production of high quality content.
 This has been one of our main focus from day one.
 Whether it’s putting in your references into the reference manager, writing or coding your PICO questions, doing GRADE quality assessment or writing the recommendations, we believe a good design and user interface can be both time saving and increase the quality of the content.

 When your content is ready for publishing you can publish it on our platform, taking advantage of our multilayered user interface, mobile applications, internal search and link-out features.
 When published, the content will be available for users on all platforms and devices.

-Content can also be exported as pdf or JSON for the circumstances where you will need that.
+Content can also be exported as pdf, JSON (data) or Word for the circumstances where you will need that.

 In any case the content and it’s versions will always be safe with us.

 Your content is yours